ICHEC/qpcc/lecture-01/intro-bits-and-gates.md

 ---

 (lecture-1b)=
-# Introduction to classical Bits and Gates
+# Introduction to Classical Bits and Gates

 ```{warning} These lecture notes are a work in progress and are not a replacement for watching the lecture video, it's intended to be a supplementary reading after watching the lecture.
 ```